Now there’s a proactive tool to screen for cancer - Galleri®

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.

-Galleri is available by prescription only and must be ordered by a healthcare provider.
+The Galleri test is available by prescription only and must be ordered by a healthcare provider.
 You can request the test through your healthcare provider or online through an independent telemedicine provider.

 Talk to your healthcare provider